AlbrechtL/BOSCH-GLM-rangefinder/README.md

 # BOSCH GLM rangefinder

+**This is a fork of https://github.com/philipptrenz/BOSCH-GLM-rangefinder which controls BOSCH GLM 100C/50C.**

-Python3 script to remote control a BOSCH GLM 100C or GLM 50C rangefinder.
+Python3 script to remote control a BOSCH PLR50C rangefinder.

-This script provides remote control features for the BOSCH GLM 100C/50C measuring device via its Bluetooth serial interface.
+This script provides remote control features for the BOSCH PLR50C  measuring device via its Bluetooth serial interface.
 The device uses the transfer protocol as described [in this blog post](https://www.eevblog.com/forum/projects/hacking-the-bosch-glm-20-laser-measuring-tape/msg1331649/#msg1331649).

-As the protocol seems to be identical for various Bosch measuring devices this script could also work for Bluetooth enabled rangefinders like PLR30C, PLR40C or PLR50C.
+As the protocol seems to be identical for various Bosch measuring devices this script could also work for Bluetooth enabled rangefinders like BOSCH GLM 100C/50C, PLR30C, PLR40C or PLR50C.
 If so please let me know!

+Here is also some interesting code: https://github.com/piannucci/pymtprotocol

 ## Features